 Task 26.5 requires that the FRB conduct an annual review of use of force cases examined to identify any patterns of use of force practices (including K-3) that may have policy or training implications (compliance standard: Yes/No); and Task 26.6 requires that the FRB issue an annual report to the Chief of Police reporting on its annual review (compliance standard: Yes/No).
-The FRB issued its most recent annual review on April 23, 2013.
-The review identified several patterns and practices, including: officers are continuing to chase suspects who they believed to be armed with handguns into yards; and are striking resisting suspects to the head with either their fists and/or palm-hammer strikes.
-In addition, the review found that many officers are documenting in their reports that they had to use force because of the risk that a suspect may be armed; and that they are not appropriately considering tactics during high-risk situations.
+The FRB issued its most recent annual review on August 11, 2014 that summarized EFRBs and FRBs from 2013.
+In 2013, EFRB personnel heard eight use of force incidents: seven related to officer involved shootings and one vehicle pursuit-related death.
+Six of the eight incidents heard were deemed in compliance with policy.
+One lethal firearm discharge and a vehicle pursuit were deemed out of compliance with policy.
+FRB personnel heard 15 use of force incidents involving 37 use of force reports.
+The review identified several patterns and practices, including: officers are continuing to chase suspects who they believed to be armed with handguns into yards; and are striking resisting suspects to the head with either their fists and/or palm-hammer strikes; investigators are inappropriately providing justification for the involved officers' uses of force in their reports and at the FRBs.
+In addition, the review found that many officers are documenting in their reports that they had to use force because of the risk that a suspect may be armed; and that they are not appropriately considering tactics during highrisk situations.
 The review also emphasized the need for canine officers, supervisors, and commanders to consider modifying the canine announcement to fit the incident in question - for example, circumstances in which a warning announcement could jeopardize officer safety.